Macuyiko/macuyiko.github.io/content/2006/2006_07_sacrifice-ram-problem-or-fixing-old.md

 Recently I found my old copy of Sacrifice ([Gamespot link](http://www.gamespot.com/pc/strategy/sacrifice/)).
 I really like this game because it reminds me of [Jullian Gollop](http://en.wikipedia.org/wiki/Julian_Gollop)'s Chaos.
 (Has anyone ever played this game on the Spectrum?)
 Basically, it's a bunch of wizards fighting it out.

 The graphics are not as amazing anymore as they used to be.
 But who cares about that if you get a great gameplay experience (running at 120fps)?
-So I decided to install this game... on Windows XP... with more that 4Ghz processing power... and 4GB RAM...
+So I decided to install this game... on Windows XP... with more than 4Ghz processing power... and 4GB RAM...
 You could say this meets the minimum requirements.

 Install went fine, I start the game and...
 I get an error thrown into my face.
 "Not enough Virtual Memory".